OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Reverse Mortgage Calculator

-Calculate how much monthly income your property can generate through a reverse mortgage.
-Understand the loan balance over time, property appreciation, and how much equity remains for your heirs.
+Calculate how much tax-free monthly income your residential property can generate through a reverse mortgage.
+Understand the LTV ratio, loan balance growth, and equity remaining for heirs under RBI-regulated guidelines.

 Property & Loan Details